TanelTeemusk/Phobot/README.md

 Run the app on simulator or on your phone and you're good to go.

 <b>Specs</b>

 Written in Swift
-App uses Core Data to save information
+<br>App uses Core Data to save information